nniinnoo/Front-End-Checklist/README.md

 ## Terjemahan

-The Front-End Checklist is also available in other languages.
-Thanks for all translators and their awesome work!

 Front-End Checklist juga tersedia dalam bahasa lain.
 Terima kasih kepada semua penerjemah dan pekerjaan mereka yang luar biasa!

 * 🇯🇵 Jepang: [miya0001/Front-End-Checklist](https://github.com/miya0001/Front-End-Checklist)